SNCF Class Z 50000

-The SNCF Class Z 50000, also known as the 'Francilian', or 'NAT' (for Nouvelle Automotrice Transilien, English: New Rail car Transilien, the project name) is a type of dual-voltage electric multiple unit trainset designed in the 2000s.
+The SNCF Class Z 50000, also known as the 'Francilian', or 'NAT' (for Nouvelle Automotrice Transilien, English: New Transilien Railcar, the project name) is a type of dual-voltage electric multiple unit trainset designed in the 2000s.
 It is used on the commuter rail system serving Paris and its Île-de-France suburbs on the Transilien network running out of Gare du Nord, Gare de l'Est and Gare Saint-Lazare.

-A total of 360 trainsets have either been built or are under construction by Canadian conglomerate Bombardier at its Crespin, France (near Valenciennes) factory since 2006.
+A total of 360 trainsets have been built by Canadian conglomerate Bombardier at its Crespin, France (near Valenciennes) factory between 2006 and 2022.
 The first set was placed into regular passenger service on 14 December 2009.

 The name Francilien is also the demonym for people living in Île-de-France.

 History

-In 2004, the Syndicat des transports d'Île-de-France (STIF, the transit authority for the Paris region until June 2017) began the tendering process for approximately 180 new electric multiple unit trainsets to replace SNCF's aging single-deck suburban fleet, including trainsets nicknamed “inox” (short for inoxydable, English: stainless [steel]) (Classes Z 5300, Z 6100, Z 6400) and similar push-pull trainsets known as RIB (Rame inox de banlieue) and RIO (Rame inox omnibus).
-The SNCF and STIF requested bids for a train design that could operate on a typical journey of 30 to 50 km in length, including numerous stops lasting 30 to 40 seconds, and able to operate from either or overhead catenary electrification.
+In 2004, the Syndicat des transports d'Île-de-France (STIF, the transit authority for the Paris region until June 2017) began the tendering process for approximately 180 new electric multiple unit trainsets to replace SNCF's aging single-deck suburban fleet, including trainsets nicknamed “inox” (short for inoxydable, English: stainless [steel], Classes Z 5300, Z 6100, Z 6400) and similar push-pull trainsets known as RIB (Rame inox de banlieue) and RIO (Rame inox omnibus).
+SNCF and STIF requested bids for a train design that could operate on a typical journey of 30 to 50 km in length, including numerous stops lasting 30 to 40 seconds, and able to operate using either or overhead catenary electrification.

 Alstom, Bombardier, and Siemens all submitted bids for the project.
-In 2006, SNCF (French Railway Company) and Syndicat des transports d'Île-de-France (STIF, the transit authority for the Paris region until June 2017) awarded the contract to Bombardier with a firm order for 172 ‘Francilien’ trainsets at a cost of €1.85 billion, with an option for 200 more.
+In 2006, SNCF and STIF awarded the contract to Bombardier with a firm order for 172 ‘Francilien’ trainsets at a cost of €1.85 billion, with an option for 200 more.

 Bombardier presented the Spacium vehicle at Crespin on 6 February 2009.
 The first service operated by a Francilien train was on Transilien Line H from Paris Gare du Nord to Luzarches on Sunday 13 December 2009.
 As of December 2018, 360 trainsets had been ordered, and about 240 were in active service.

 Design

-Bombardier vehicle design is articulated using Jakobs bogies between the carriages.
-Seating is in a 3+2 layout giving over 400 seats in a seven-car unit, over 500 in an eight-car set.
+The Bombardier vehicles are articulated using Jakobs bogies between the carriages.
+Seating is in a 3+2 layout, resulting in over 400 seats in a seven-car unit, and over 500 in an eight-car set.
 Total capacity exceeds 800 (or 1,000 in eight-car trains) including standing passengers at 4 /m2.
 The vehicle's width is 3.06 m, which is wider than previous trains, achieved by having a relatively short car length of 13.24 m.
-The inter-carriage passages have wide, open gangway connections, limiting bottlenecking.
-All interior lights are provided by light-emitting diodes (LED), so power consumption is lessened.
-Technical details: SPACIUM Environmental Product Description.
+The inter-carriage passages have wide, open gangway connections, allowing passengers to spread throughout the train.
+All interior lights are provided by light-emitting diodes (LED), reducing power consumption.